 What Is It?

-Titanium dioxide is a naturally occurring mineral that is mined from the earth then further processed and purified for use in consumer products.
-Also known as titanium (IV) oxide or titania, it is the naturally occurring compound comprised of the metal titanium and oxygen.
-Titanium dioxide is safely used in many products from paint and food to drugs and cosmetics.
-It also plays a critical role in some sunscreen products as a way to protect skin from the sun’s harmful ultraviolet radiation.
+Titanium dioxide (TiO2) is a naturally occurring mineral compound that is mined from the earth and processed and purified for use in consumer products.
+Also known as titanium (IV) oxide or titania, it is comprised of the metal titanium and oxygen.
+TiO2 is used in many consumer products, from paint and food to drugs and cosmetics.
+It also plays a critical role in sunscreen products to protect skin from the sun’s harmful ultraviolet (UV) radiation.

 Why is it used in cosmetics and personal care products?

-Because titanium dioxide is derived from minerals that are mined from the earth, it may contain small, trace amounts of heavy metals such as lead or cadmium.
-The levels of heavy metals in the titanium dioxide that is used in cosmetic and personal care products are tightly regulated by the FDA.
-Any tiny amount that may eventually be in cosmetic or personal care products does not pose a risk to human health.
+Because TiO2 is derived from minerals that are mined from the earth, it may contain small, trace amounts of heavy metals such as lead or cadmium.
+The levels of heavy metals in the TiO2 that is used in cosmetic and personal care products are tightly regulated by the FDA.
+Any tiny amount that may eventually be in cosmetics or personal care products does not pose a risk to human health.

 European Union (EU)

-Titanium dioxide is allowed for use as a cosmetic colorant in the European Union without restriction when purity requirements are fulfilled.
-When used as a colorant in cosmetic products in the European Union, this ingredient must be called CI 77891.
-In Europe, titanium dioxide is also an approved sunscreen ingredient and may be used at concentrations up to 25%.
+TiO2 is allowed as a cosmetics colorant without restrictions when purity requirements are fulfilled (Annex IV, entry 143).
+When used as a colorant in cosmetics products in the European Union, this ingredient is labelled as CI 77891.
+TiO2 is also approved as a sunscreen active ingredient (Annex VI, entries 27 and 27a).